samsheffield/Senior_Thesis/docs/week4.md

 You’ll be sharing your progress in a small groups again next week, so just make sure you have something to talk about or show.

-### Class Share-outs
-Next week we will start reviewing progress together as a class, alternating between two groupings.
-These groupings will be assigned this week.
-You do not need to create a presentation for these share-outs but please direct us in giving you meaningful feedback relevant to where you are in the development of your work.

 Week 1 (08/26)